-You should be eating fish at least twice a week - three preferably and one of those portions should be oily fish.
+You should be eating fish two to three times a week and one of those portions should be oily fish.

 Seafood is an important source of Vitamin D, which is the 'sunshine' vitamin.
 A lot of us don't get enough sun, particularly in the Northern Hemisphere in the winter months.
 In addition, it is a source of protein, calcium, minerals and other vitamins.

 The WHO (World Health Organisation) has stated that people who eat the Mediterranean and New Nordic diets are the healthiest - the common factor is fish and seafood.
 They suffer lower incidences of cardiovascular disease, diabetes and obesity.
 They eat moderate amounts of oily fish, plenty of fresh fruit and vegetables and a little red meat and dairy products.